sertmer/Whats-New/README.md

-# What's New - A React based News Feed App
+# What's New - A React-based News Feed Application
 ### Scott Ertmer

 #### Setup